 - RENDER MIX = 8 Bags of 20kg BORAL SAND CEMENT + 10 handfuls of Boral builders clay - When using the sand cement, mix 4 -5 20kg bags first with 6 handfuls of builders clay together and render the oven.
 Then with the final layer 3-4 20kg bags sand cement & 4 handfuls of builders clay.
-If you don't find the BORAL brand of clay and cement its ok. - Once this is done mix your render ( above) and form over the top to create a rough layer covering the chicken wire , If you see the chicken wire its not a worry, the first coat is the rough coat.
+If you don't find the BORAL brand of clay and cement its ok. - Once this is done mix your render (above) and form over the top to create a rough layer covering the chicken wire , If you see the chicken wire its not a worry, the first coat is the rough coat.
 Wait till the render is touch dry say 1hr.
 Then mix another lot of render to do the final coat.
 Make sure this coat covers the entire oven and no chicken wire must be seen.
-After you have finished the final coat wait till its touch try and in a circular fashion use a damp sponge to give you a fine texture. - Moisture is the ovens biggest enemy over time !! - When the render has dried, usually 24hrs later the curing process must begin straight away.
-During the curing process no moisture must get into the oven otherwise you are reversing the curing. ( curing instructions below).
-When the curing process is finished you must seal the rendered dome to prevent any moisture getting back in..
-Bondcrete can be used aswell.
-This mixes with water and seals the oven.
+After you have finished the final coat wait till its touch try and in a circular fashion use a damp sponge to give you a fine.
+Total render thickness should be about 30mm. - Moisture is the ovens biggest enemy over time !! - When the render has dried, usually 24hrs later the curing process must begin straight away.
+During the curing process no moisture must get into the oven otherwise you are reversing the curing. (curing instructions below).
+When the curing process is finished you must seal the rendered dome to prevent any moisture getting back in... - Bondcrete can be used as well as part of the render.
+This mixes with water used to make the render and seals the oven.
 This is available from any local hardware store.